 The University has a Disability and Inclusion Advice Service (DIAS) whose role is to advise students on study adjustments and other forms of support if they have any type of long-term disability, health condition (including mental health illnesses) or impairments.
 This includes (but is not limited to) dyslexia and other forms of Specific Learning Difficulties, mental health conditions, mobility, hearing impairment, visual impairment, and health conditions such as cancer.

 The DIAS team can be found in the Student Hub on the west side of the campus, ground floor.
-They hold two drop-ins per week (Mondays and Thursdays usually) so please pop in to a drop-in if you think the team may be able to help, advise and support you.
+They hold two drop-ins per week (Tuesdays and Wednesdays between 12:30pm-1:30pm during term time) so please pop in to a drop-in if you think the team may be able to help, advise and support you.

 More infoEquality impact assessment or equality analysis (EIA, EqIA or EA) is an analysis of the potential or actual effect of a policy, practice, provision or criterion on identifiable groups of people.
 Carrying out EIAs not only helps us meet the requirements of legislation, but also supports the University in promoting and advancing equality.